Phone Icon (218) 878-7040

-Speech Therapy
+How does Speech Therapy help adults?

-We frequently help children with:
+We help adults with:

 • Language disorders: Not meeting language developmental milestones in the expected timeframe, difficulty communicating, difficulty with grammar, difficulty comprehending language, difficulty reading, difficulty writing.